STAR THIEF

 Hair: Brown

-History: Barry Bauman was born with a nerve disorder which left him with normal intelligence, but no sense of sight, hearing, smell, taste, or touch.
-Barry's father was chairman of the board of the hospital, so the received 24 hour care every day of his life.
+Barry Bauman was born with a nerve disorder which left him with normal intelligence, but no sense of sight, hearing, smell, taste, or touch.
+Barry's father was chairman of the board of the hospital, so the received 24-hour care every day of his life.
 Without outside stimulation/disturbance, he learned to fully access his entire mind (as opposed to the 10% accessed by normal humans).
 This apparently granted him thousands of time more mental power than others.
 After exploring his own mind, he eventually scanned outside of his body and first encountered his nurse, Tom Vocson.
 This was when he learned that he was different from others.
 He learned to take mental control of Vocson, and experience life through his five senses.
 He used Vocson to race through endless volumes of all types of books to learn the basis of all human knowledge.

 Bauman soon developed telekinesis and used it to affect objects around him, initially in the form of pranks, and later causing massive accidents and even earthquakes.
 Feeling that mankind could have cured his disorder with a little effort, and resentful over his condition, he sought revenge on all of humanity.
-Casting his mind out into space, he first thought to send a massive asteroid to crash into Earth, but then came upon an idea where he could watch mankind suffer and fear their extinction.
+Casting his mind out into space, he first thought to send a massive asteroid to crash into Earth, but then came upon an idea where he could watch humankind suffer and fear their extinction.
 He began to cast the stars within Earth's sight into a pocket dimension created by his mind.
 He planned to slowly wipe out all stars in sight, then abandon his corporal form and cast his mind out into space after destroying Earth's sun as well.

 The man known as Adam Warlock, at that time in the Andromeda Galaxy, discovered the stars disappearing and investigated.
 Using his soul gem, he probed the mind of Barry and learned of his plot.
 Bauman then followed the probe back to Warlock, explained his origins and plans, and challenged him to stop him.
 Realizing he could instantly disintegrate Warlock, and seeking a challenge for himself, Barry, now calling himself the Star Thief, vowed to only use his abilities to manipulate physical objects against Warlock until he reached Earth.

-Comments: Created by Jim Starlin.
+Comments: Created by Jim Starlin (writer/pencils) & Steve Leialoha (inks).

 If Barry's mind could have survived the destruction of the entire planet, you'd think it could survive a form of physical death, including a bullet.
 Maybe Barry was wrong in his beliefs of his survival capabilities, or maybe he needed to be prepared to take that step.